Freight Shipping from Kent to Denver

 How much does it cost to ship freight from Kent to Denver?

-Full truckload (FTL) rates from Kent, WA to Denver, CO currently range from $2,819-$3,474 for a standard dry van load over the 1,311-mile route.
+Full truckload (FTL) rates from Kent, WA to Denver, CO currently range $2,819-$3,474 (roughly $2.17-$2.66 per mile over 1,311 miles).
 LTL shipments typically cost $921-$1,514 depending on freight class, weight, and dimensions.
-Request a custom quote for exact pricing based on your specific shipment details.
+Capacity is currently tight on this corridor, so booking 3-5 days out locks in the best pricing.
+Request a custom quote for exact rates.

 How long does freight take from Kent to Denver?